mrauer/highlights/README.md

 For each video processed, there will be a directory created with the best images found, a timelapse of the original video at a 6x speed, and the original sound in mp3.

 In case your file is too large, the process will automatically cut it in half.
+The more available space you have the bigger files you will be able to process.

 ## Additional commands